pgrugwiro/dataful-blog/_posts/2020-12-12-london-bikeshare-ctd.md

 Nevertheless, this was an interesting exercise on the application of predictive models on a real world business dataset joined with a natural phenomenon such as weather.
-You can find the Rmd file for this post here.
+You can find the Rmd file for this post
+<a href = "https://github.com/pgrugwiro/dataful-blog/blob/main/rmd_files/2020-12-12-london-bikeshare-ctd.Rmd"> here </a>.
  I certainly enjoyed scraping, cleaning, and analyzing this data.
 I hope you enjoyed reading these posts.
 Write me\!